 |Jonathan Hart||Graduate Assistant | E-mail|

-Jonathan is currently finishing his 2nd year in Graduate school, pursuing a Master’s Degree focusing on Sport Administration.
-He is currently working as a Public Relations intern at Dow Lohnes Law Firm.
-Since moving to Atlanta, Jonathan has participated in volunteer activities in conjunction with the Atlanta Falcons, Georgia Tech University, the SEC Conference, and of course Spotlight!
+Jonathan is currently finishing his second year in graduate school, pursuing a master’s degree in sports administration.
+He is currently working as a public relations intern at Dow Lohnes Law Firm.
+Since moving to Atlanta, Jonathan has participated in volunteer activities in conjunction with the Atlanta Falcons, Georgia Tech University, the SEC Conference, and of course, Spotlight!

 Professionally, Jonathan would like to pursue opportunities in professional sports.
-His ultimate goal is to become the General Manager or Vice President of Player Operations for a NBA team.
+His ultimate goal is to become the general manager or vice president of player operations for an NBA team.